Technical Overview

 4

 Each agent saw one piece.
-The orchestrator produced the defensible procurement answer.
-Every step is logged in the audit trail.
+The orchestrator produced the defensible answer.
+Every step is logged in the shared audit trail across all three modules.

 Impact

-The viable approach is specialist agents that do the research and initial analysis, with procurement officers applying judgement to the flagged material changes.
-Not replacing buyers — augmenting them.
-An agent can re-check every sanctions update, FX tick, and supplier registry change.
-A procurement officer decides what to do about the ones that matter.
+The viable approach is specialist agents per domain that do the research and initial analysis, with operators applying judgement to the flagged material changes.
+Not replacing the operator — augmenting them.
+An agent re-checks every revision, tick, and registry change.
+The operator decides what to do about the ones that matter.